Invarion/invarion-docs/docs/rapidplan/integrated-mapping/importing-georeferenced-imagery.md

 - Either select an existing normal layer to send it to, or create a new one.
 - It can now be edited, moved and re-ordered as you require.

-## Creating Georeferenced images in RapidPlan

-Any Print Region or image placed or imported on a RapidPlan plan that has a basemap can be exported as a georeferenced image.

-To export a print region as a georeferenced image:

-- Right click on the printer icon in the lower-left corner of the Print Region.
-- Click Save > As Georeferenced Image.

-To export an image as a georeferenced image:

-- Position an image as you would like it in relation to the basemap (details on how to best do this below).
-- Right click on an image > Save > As Georeferenced Image.
-- Save your georeferenced image.

-### Placement of an Image for Georeferencing
+### Placement of an Image for Exporting Georeferenced Images

-The most effective way to place your image is using the [Fit To](/docs/rapidplan/integrated-mapping/the-fit-to-tool.md) tool, see this page for more information.
+The most effective way to place your image is using the [Fit To](/docs/rapidpath/integrated-mapping/the-fit-to-tool.md) tool, see this page for more information.
-If you would rather manually resize, rotate and fit an image to background mapping, it is advisable to lower the opacity of the layer you are working in, using the slide bar on the [Layers Palette](/docs/rapidplan/using-layers/).
+If you would rather manually resize, rotate and fit an image to background mapping, it is advisable to lower the opacity of the layer you are working in, using the slide bar on the [Layers Palette](/docs/rapidpath/using-layers/).
 This pass-through vision allows easier matching of landmarks between the image and the background mapping.

 Note that in order for georeferencing to be accurate, it is best to match the imported image to integrated mapping, or to mapping that has been correctly georeferenced itself.

-## Exporting Georeferenced images from NearMap
+## Importing Georeferenced Images from NearMap

 In order to create georeferenced images from NearMap, open the NearMap viewer, navigate to your desired location and select the area you want to export.
 Click the **Export** button at the top, select **Georeferenced image** format and make sure the projection is set to **WSG84 / Spherical Mercator**.
 Click **Download files** - this will download a zip file containing both the exported image and its georeferenced file.
-The zip file can be imported to RapidPlan as described above (its contents will get extracted automatically).
-You can also export multiple adjacent areas into separate zip files, then import them into RapidPlan all together.
+The zip file can be imported to RapidPath as described above (its contents will get extracted automatically).
+You can also export multiple adjacent areas into separate zip files, then import them into RapidPath all together.

 ![NearMap_export](./assets/NearMap_export.jpg)

-## Exporting from MapInfo Pro
+## Importing from MapInfo Pro

 In MapInfo Pro, navigate to the area you want to export and click **Output** > **Save Image**.
 In the options dialog, check the **Create a Geographically Referenced Tab File** box, then click **Save**.
-The image will be saved together with an accompanying .TAB file, allowing it to be imported to RapidPlan as described above.
-You can also export multiple adjacent areas into separate files, then import them into RapidPlan all together.
+The image will be saved together with an accompanying .TAB file, allowing it to be imported to RapidPath as described above.
+You can also export multiple adjacent areas into separate files, then import them into RapidPath all together.

 ![Exporting_from_MapInfo_Pro](./assets/Exporting_from_MapInfo_Pro.jpg)

+## Creating Georeferenced images in RapidPath

+For information about creating Georeferenced Images in RapidPath, please see our [Exporting](/docs/rapidpath/exporting-plans/) section.